Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 (SMSA) in AD DS.
 Box 2: Confiqure the liS application pool to run as Network Service.
 Box 3: Configure the lIS application pool to run as a specified user account.
-- [x] Box 1: Confiqure the lIS application pool to run as Network Service.
-Box 2: Create a group managed service account (gMSA) I in Active Directory.
-Box 3: Create the Key Distribution Services (KDS) root key in AD DS.
+- [x] Box 1:Create the Key Distribution Services (KDS) root key in AD DS.
+Box 2: Create a group managed service account (gMSA)
+I in Active Directory.
+Box 3: Configure the lIS application pool to run as a specified user account.
 - [ ] Box 1: Create a system-assigned managed identity in
 Azure AD.
 Box 2: Create a group managed service account (gMSA) in Active Directory.
 Box 3: Confiqure the lIS application pool to run as Network Service.